SE-Group20/Auction-Sphere-4/README.md

 ## Project documentation

-The `docs` folder incorporates all necessary documents and documentation in our project.
+The `docs` folder incorporates all necessary documents and documentation for previous iterations.
+Documentation for the new iteration is available in the [project Wiki](https://github.com/CSC-510-Group-19/Auction-Sphere-4/wiki/Auction-Sphere-4-New-Features)

 Forntend Documentation:
 Backend Documentation: